stx-advox/land/_pages/advox-learn.md

 - Be there for the new member for any question (DM or public) about AdvoxDAO

-- Info & encourage new joiner to come to the Stacks Adv community calls
+- Inform & encourage new members to come to the AdvoxDAO community calls

-- Summarize what Stacks Adv is about and how to involve in this space
+- Summarize what AvoxDAO is about & how to get involved in this space

 - **Wk 1, Day 01:**
 Arrange a 30 minutes call to introduce Advocates program at the beginning of the week (timing up to your availabilities)